TL;DR On Buying Your First Rental Property:

 Buying Rental Properties Requires Money & Skill

 Anyone can throw $100 into an index fund.
-No minimum cash requirements, no education required.
+There are no minimum cash requirements and no education required.
+And if you’re wondering how to invest in properties with little money, this is one of the options.
 It’s one of the great advantages of investing in equities, despite their volatility.

 But rental properties pose two huge challenges to new investors: they require more money to purchase, and they require more skill than index fund investing.